ttmouse/twitter-reply-assistant/README.md

 - 👍 **Supportive** - Encouraging and positive
 - 🤔 **Critical** - Analytical and thoughtful
 - ❓ **Questioning** - Curious and exploratory

+#### Content Expansion

+- 📝 **Smart Expansion** - Type a brief direction or seed content, then click the expand button to transform it into a complete reply
+- Perfect for when you have a general idea but want to flesh it out with AI assistance
+- Combines your seed content with the original tweet context to create a relevant, expanded reply
+- Fully editable after expansion - you can modify the generated content as needed

 ### 🛠️ Development